will234/paypalnativecheckout-docs/ios.md

 * ![Build Phase Header Bridge](https://cloud.githubusercontent.com/assets/328000/20902889/046dbf92-baee-11e6-989a-8d843dff014c.png)
 	* If the Framework was copied to the root of your project directory, the path to the header files would be `$(PROJECT_DIR)/NativeCheckout.framework/Headers`

 PayPal NativeCheckout is now ready to be integrated with your application.
-You may now proceede to  [Manual Integration](#manual-integration) to complete the integration process.

 #### Quick/Auto Integration
 In quick integration  mode, the SDK will wrap (swizzle) itself around your application.
 This allows you to focus on other things, and get the integration of PayPal out of the way.